xaozai/ds-cli/readme.md

 Or you can manually download the script and set the executable attribute.
 Then you have to set two values in the file ds.sh: **DSADDR** and **DSUSER**.
 **DSADDR** is the address of your device on the network; **DSUSER** is the user name for logging in to the system.
-I do not recommend to change other parameters in this file.

 #### Usage